Capital City: Reykjavík

 Iceland, the land of fire and ice, has been ranked high on many worldwide surveys and lists.
 It is one of the most well-developed countries and is in the top three countries with the happiest people.
 Their economy has been on the rise for some time now, too.
 Respectively, employment rates and salaries have gone up as well.
 Tourism has always been and will remain a huge part of the country.

 With so many wonderful things happening there, and with Iceland being the least densely populated country in Europe, it’s no surprise that many people, including you, are thinking of moving there.
 What’s not to like?
 The nature is breathtaking.
 It’s quiet, peaceful, and spacious.
 They speak English there and Icelanders are known to be friendly and polite to everyone.

 Where to live in Iceland

 The capital Reykjavík has a population of about 120,000 people which is almost half of the entire country’s population.
 It is also the city where most expats move to, including an impressive number of Brits.
-Along with the many pros of living in the capital, such as the abundance of job positions, the nightlife, etc. the biggest con is that the city is pricey.
+Along with the many pros of living in the capital, such as the abundance of job positions, the nightlife, etc. The biggest con is that the cost of living is rather high.
 So, if you’re not looking for a high-paid job, you may want to move to another city.

 Akureyri is the second largest city.
 If you’re looking for great scenery and surroundings, this might be the town for you.
 It is in the north part of the country and you have a bigger chance of seeing the Northern lights there than you do in Reykjavík.